-No matter how much technology has helped us to to accomplish a majority of our communication, shopping, paying of bills, etc. from the comfort of our home or while standing in line for your morning coffee, life has become busier and more attention stimulating than ever.
-Below are a few techniques to bring about a sense of calm or peace to your daily life.
-Yes, it is another few things to add to your to do list, but they will be so worth it when you are done!
+No matter how much technology has helped us to accomplish a majority of our communication, shopping, paying bills, etc. from the comfort of our homes or while standing in line for our morning coffee, life has become busier and more attention-stimulating than ever.
+Below are a few techniques recommended in the book, “The 50 Best Ways to Simplify Your Life”, to help you find more peace.
+Yes, it is another few things to add to your to-do list, but they will be so worth it when you are done!

 Revise your Routine

 How much time are you spending getting ready in the morning?
 Are you constantly wasting time hunting for things?
 Organize clothing by color and by work or leisure.
 Every six months, go through your closet and anything you haven’t worn since your last cleanout; donate.
 This creates space for new items and makes opening your closet door a much less overwhelming ordeal!
 Also, could your bathroom cabinet use a quick reorganization?
 Dispose of old/expired products and experiment with possibly finding new products that can provide multiple benefits, i.e. a tinted moisturizer with SPF, to decrease your prep time.